 Comfort and Mobility

 While we think the 72% cotton, 26% nylon, 2% spandex fabric blend offers the most comfortable feel against the skin, this is offset slightly by the fact that these pants are also very slim fitting and are not as stretchy as other slim fits.
-The legs are stove-pipe thin, especially in the lowers, giving them a hipster look that may not be the most comfortable for adults with huge quads or calves.
+The legs are stove-pipe thin, especially in the lowers, giving them a hipster look that may not be the most comfortable for adults with massive quads or calves.
 They fit our head tester pretty nicely, with just slight constriction in the upper thighs where they join the pelvis.
 While these pants do have a hint of stretch, they were nowhere near as stretchy as the similarly fitting Patagonia Quandary, but felt way nicer against the skin than The North Face Paramount 3.0.

 The Kontra Air is made of fabric that is 72% cotton, easily the single most comfortable feeling fabric against the skin.
 On the other hand, the fit is a bit trim, with narrow straight legs.